The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me in North Carolina, US

 Offers Telehealth

-Rajdeep Singh is a Neurologist in Charlotte, North Carolina.
+Rajdeep Singh is a Neurologist practicing medicine in Charlotte, North Carolina.
 Dr. Singh is rated as an Experienced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-His top areas of expertise are Seizures, Memory Loss, Dravet Syndrome, and Epilepsy.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Seizures, Memory Loss, Dravet Syndrome, and Epilepsy.
+Dr. Singh is board certified in American Board Of Psychiatry And Neurology.
 Dr. Singh is currently accepting new patients.

 Learn about our expert tiers